-Update May 2013: Smack Bang has closed, but Sophia Flegg is of course still painting.
-Look out for a solo show later in the year, and keep in touch through Facebook.
+UPDATE MAY 2013 Smack Bang has closed, but Sophia Flegg is of course still painting.
+Keep in touch via Facebook.

 Smack Bang is the second signature store for pop culture portraitist Sophia Flegg.
 Smack Bang vibrantly displays art and other stuff that has a quirky urban vibe that figuratively slaps you around the head for attention.
 Currently the galllery is showing Sophia’s latest art from her most recent solo Sydney show at Platform 72, along with retro comics, Mexican street inspired homewares and jewellery and one off t-shirts from Crooked Teeth Club.

 I am a Novocastrian artist, designer, hyper colour enthusiast and general creative.
 Smack Bang started as a space for the overflow of paintings I was churning out, but once I painted the walls the space has demanded I fill it with more stuff.
 Everything revolves around the paintings; the hand made neck pieces and studded leathered good as based on the colours and shapes of my paintings.

 The paintings are majorly spray paint, oil and canvas and are street style portraits, animals and city scapes.
 They are painted on canvas, recycled wood and other neat things I can find.
 The jewellery is made of found objects, recycled paper beads and anything that is obnoxiously bright.